-Guinness Global Equity Income fund aims to provide investors with both income and capital growth.
-The portfolio typically consists of around 35 equal-weighted stocks, which the managers aim to hold for three to five years.
+Guinness Global Equity Income fund aims to provide investors with both income and long-term capital growth.
+The portfolio typically consists of around 35 equally-weighted stocks, which the managers aim to hold for three to five years.
 They focus on how well, and how consistently, a company can use money to generate returns.
 They also have substantial freedom to entirely avoid countries and sectors they don't like.

-Our opinion
+Our Opinion

-Fund manager
+Fund Performance

 We both studied physics at Oxford, so we have a natural preference for good metrics rather than good stories.
 We try to find the clear signals among the noise of the market.